-- ☐ Must have a 2.5 (or higher) cumulative GPA. - □ Evidence of instruction potential as verified by successful completion of EDU 150, EDU 250, and EDU 275
+- □ Must have a 2.5 (or higher) cumulative GPA. - Evidence of professionalism and potential for teaching as verified by successful completion of EDU 150, EDU 250, and EDU 275 (or equivalent courses if transferred in)

-Recommendation Benchmarks:
+Recommendation and Approval:

-- □ From faculty in student's endorsement area(s).
-Each student's file will be reviewed for evidence of satisfactory progress in knowledge, skills, and dispositions. - Please refer to the Recommendation Process handout (available on the School of Education and Counseling website) for an explanation of the recommendation options. - ☐ Approval from the Professional Progress Committee to advance to Candidate status.
+- □ Must receive a recommendation to advance.
+Each student's file will be reviewed by a faculty committee for evidence of satisfactory progress in knowledge, skills, and dispositions. - Please refer to the Recommendation Process handout (available on the School of Education and Counseling website) for an explanation of the recommendation options. - □ Must receive final approval from the Professional Progress Committee to advance to Candidate status.